CosmoB12/Brazillian-e-commerce-analysis/README.md

 The data also reveals a clear link between delivery experience and customer satisfaction, customers who receive delayed orders give significantly lower reviews, and this effect is strongest among high-value buyers,the exact customers the business can least afford to lose.
 Delivery times vary dramatically by region, ranging from ~9 days in faster states to ~29 days in slower ones, creating an uneven customer experience that compounds the retention problem.

-The core issue is this: **Olist is optimised for transaction volume, not customer relationships** — and the data shows exactly what that costs.
+The core issue is this: **Olist is optimised for transaction volume, not customer relationships**, and the data shows exactly what that costs.

 ---